 The following article explains the key differences between short path and wiped film distillation equipment and techniques.
 We discuss the operation of the equipment and also compare and contrast some key distillation operating parameters.

-Basic Description of Short Path Distillation
+How Does Short Path Distillation Work?

 In order to achieve the desired distilled CBD oil product, a typical short path distillation machine uses a round bottom flask, heating mantle, and chilled condenser to evaporate and collect volatile fluids as shown in Figure 1.
 Winterized and decarboxylated CBD oil is introduced to the round bottom flask which is then heated by the heating mantle to vaporize volatile components from the remaining liquids.
 Once evaporated, the vaporized components are collected on the chilled condenser.

 Components of A Typical Short Path Distillation Equipment

 The components of a Short path distillation machine in Figure 1 are:

 1. Heat source,

 3. Still head,